On this page

 DC contract-based schemes are subject to a different regulatory framework from DC trust-based occupational schemes.
 We work jointly with the Financial Conduct Authority (FCA) in the regulation of contract-based schemes.
-Individual personal pensions sit outside of our remit.
-As a result, all types of DC contract-based provision, both group and individual, are outside of the scope of this statistics release.
+Whilst contract-based schemes are obliged to register with us, they provide significantly less information than trust-based schemes.
+As a result, the above table is able to provide a figure for the total number of contract-based schemes.
+Furthermore, in order to provide landscape context a figure is sourced from the Office for National Statistics (ONS) for the total number of active contract-based members.
+Beyond that, all types of DC contract-based provision, both group and individual, are outside of the scope of this statistics release.

-We haven't included pensioner members in this data release.
+Pensioner members are not included in this data release.
 This is because our figures for pensioner members do not necessarily represent the number of members who have retired but remained in the scheme.
 Therefore, we cannot be confident that the number of pensioner members represents the total number of retirees from that scheme, including those who transferred out.

-The first four files of this statistics release, file 1: schemes, file 2: memberships, file 3: financials, and file 4: automatic enrolment schemes, refer to occupational DC trust-based schemes with 12 or more memberships (with the exception of table 1 in file 1).
+The first three files of this statistics release, file 1: schemes, file 2: memberships, and file 3: finances, refer to occupational DC trust-based schemes with 12 or more memberships (with the exception of table 1 in file 1).
 These schemes account for 8% of the total universe of DC trust schemes, but more than 98% of the memberships.

 For micro schemes:

-- 90% have an effective date for their membership information of 1 January 2010 or later, and this covers 91% of memberships
+- 91% have an effective date for their membership information of 1 January 2011 or later, and this covers 92% of memberships.

-- 52% of schemes have provided contribution information, and 99% of these provided information with an effective date of 1 January 2010 or later
+- 79% of schemes have provided contribution information, and 99% of these provided information with an effective date of 1 January 2011 or later.

-Pension schemes in the UK with two or more memberships are required to register with The Pensions Regulator.
+Pension schemes in the UK with two or more memberships are required to register with us.
 At the point of registration, an occupational scheme provides us with the following information: